 The stunning Shelf Cirque is formed by 4 mountains and their connecting ridges.
 Clockwise they are: Arrowhead, McHenry's Peak, Powell Peak, and Thatchtop.
 Within the cirque lie Solitude Lake and Shelf Lake (and a bunch of ravenous marmots).
-You must pass through Shelf Cirque to reach McHenrys Notch Couloir, Hourglass Couloir, and is also the easiest approach to NE Ridge or Arrowhead Arete of McHenry's Peak.
+You must pass through Shelf Cirque to reach McHenrys Notch Couloir, Hourglass Couloir

 Approach as for Black Lake, but approximately 1 mile after Mills Lake, look for a small meadow with a faint trail heading west.
 There may be a sign here now.
 Cross the creek and follow the faint trail straight up the hill to Shelf Lake.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shelf Cirque:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shelf Cirque:

 Featured Route For Shelf Cirque

 Shelf Cirque Traverse Easy 5th 1+ 3 I 5 M 1c Colorado